 - Sunburn (the product may irritate skin and cause itching)

-In addition, if you are pregnant or breastfeeding you may wish to opt for another product as there is a lack of data surrounding the use of tretinoin in such cases.
+In addition, if you are pregnant or breastfeeding, you may wish to opt for another product as there is a lack of data surrounding the use of tretinoin in such cases.
 As a prescribed treatment, it is important to communicate any possible contraindications to your Skin Expert to determine the best treatment for you.

-Are there any tretinoin side effects to be aware of?
+Are there any Tretinoin side effects to be aware of?

 Just because tretinoin is applied topically does not mean it is free from possible side effects.
-For many people, there is a high likelihood tretinoin will irritate skin in the first few weeks of use and could result in redness, dry skin, peeling and/or itching.
+For many people, there is a high likelihood that tretinoin will irritate skin in the first few weeks of use and could result in redness, dry skin, peeling and/or itching.

 These effects should subside after a few weeks as your skin adjusts to the product, but if you are unsure of any symptoms, stop using the product and book an appointment with your Skin Expert as soon as possible to discuss altering the frequency of use or strength of the product.
 Some symptoms to watch out for include: